Zeyu-Li/matrix_multiplication/README.md

 * libs - placeholder txt file, replace with libraries
 * src - source code
 * test - place to stage tests

+# Note

+.exe files are not kept so you will have to build from source (src)